The call for tasks for IOI 2013 has now closed.

-The IOI Scientific Committee invites everyone in the IOI community to submit tasks for the IOI 2012 competition.
-The deadline for submitting tasks is March 1, 2012.
+The IOI Scientific Committee invites everyone in the IOI community to submit tasks for the IOI 2013 competition.
+The deadline for submitting tasks was

 Rough guidelines for tasks and instructions for submission are given below.